dzhavat/dzhavat.github.io/_posts/2020-05-18-rxjs-cheatsheet-vs-code-extension.md

 In this first version, you’ll see only a handful of Observable-creation functions and operators.
 I’ve tried to include the most frequently used.
 Each item contains information about the import path and a marble diagram.
 There are other things worth including but I’ve kept those for later.

-After installing the extension, you can open the cheatsheet by running the “Open RxJS Cheatsheet” command.
+After installing the extension, you can open it by running the “Open RxJS Cheatsheet” command.

 If you work with RxJS give it a try and let me know what you think.
 All ideas and suggestions for improvements are welcome! 🙂